maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

   height="500"
   frameborder="0">
 </iframe>

-This plot shows how gold and kill counts at 15 minutes vary between stomp and non-stomp games.
-Stomps tend to have higher gold and kill values early on.
+This scatter plot shows the relationship between gold difference and kills at 15 minutes, with color indicating whether the match was a stomp.
+There is a strong positive correlation between early gold and kill leads, and stomp games (in yellow) tend to cluster at the extremes.

 ### Average Combat Stats at 15 Minutes by Stomp Label

 |   is_stomp |   assistsat15 |   deathsat15 |   killsat15 |